karthikarun063/Final-Project/README.md

 ## Contributors

-Oplossing Connect is a collaborative effort, and the project has benefited from the contributions of many developers.
-You can view the list of contributors on the project's GitHub page:
+Oplossing Connect is a collaborative effort, and the project has benefited from the contributions of many developers.<br> You can view the list of contributors on the project's GitHub page:
 [![Contributors](https://img.shields.io/github/contributors/karthikarun063/Final-Project)](https://github.com/karthikarun063/Final-Project/graphs/contributors)

 ## Conclusion